chinamike65/hugo-tuolesi/content/book4/book4en.md

 There are also those who have been reborn in the Formless Realm, and these do not need to go through, the bardo body.

+#### 5. Birth

-5. Living beings have four births:
+Living beings have four births:

 womb birth, egg birth, wet birth, and transformation birth.

 Humanity is womb, heaven and hell are metamorphosis, birds, etc.